Non-therapeutic circumcision

 Table 3

 This common complication of circumcision, requiring further surgery, provides one of the strongest arguments against routine removal of the prepuce.
-It is certainly indicates the fallacy of the argument that boys should be circumcised so they will have "no trouble in laterlife."
+It is certainly indicates the fallacy of the argument that boys should be circumcised so they will have no trouble in laterlife.

 COMPLICATIONS OF BEING UNCIRCUMCISED

 To present both sides of the picture, one must refer to other patients who required admission to hospital, during the same period, because of bona-fide complications of still being in possession of a foreskin.
-The following remarks apply to all patient admitted to the Royal Newcastle Hospital between March, 1963, and January, 1966, and not only to the writer'scases.
+The following remarks apply to all patient admitted to the External link Royal Newcastle Hospital between March, 1963, and January, 1966, and not only to the writer'scases.

 Paraphimosis